-Rubdown dry transfers have been used for scale model replicas for many years.
-Originally known as Letraset® they are also known as Chromatecs, rub on transfers or dry transfers.
+Custom rub-down transfers have been used for scale model replicas for many years.
+Originally known as Letraset® they are also known as Chromatecs, custom rub-on transfers, or dry transfers.
 A color rub-on transfer is an image produced with a special ink that is applied to the release film substrate that can be rubbed onto any smooth model surface.

 This scale model was built as a replica at 7/16″ scale, measuring 28″ long by 43″ tall with a beam of 7-5/8″.